download the exporter

 XML is used a lot by developers, but not so much by your average person.
 So, quite often you'll find yourself needing to get data that was sent to you by others into an XML format.
 When it comes to any type of tabular data or repeating record, it is almost certain that the data will come to you in the form of a spreadsheet.

-OpenOffice.org Calc has built-in capabilities to allow you to transform your spreadsheets (or any other OO.o document, for that matter) by writing custom XSLT filters.
-While this is powerful, it is also time consuming for many tasks where you just want to get a basic export of the data.
+OpenOffice.org and LibreOffice have built-in capabilities to allow you to transform your spreadsheets (or any other office documents, for that matter) by writing custom XSLT filters.
+While this is powerful, it is also time consuming and not suitable for many tasks where you just want to get a basic export of the data.
 Writing a custom exporter is fine when you are targeting a specific (and fixed) output format, but it is overkill when you simply need to get arbitrary data into a well-formed XML document for further use.

-The Simple XML Exporter for OpenOffice.org Calc uses the built-in XML transformation capabilities of the application to provide a general XML exporter to allow a quick and easy way to get your data in XML format.
+This Simple XML Exporter for uses the built-in XML transformation capabilities of the application to provide a simple way to save your spreadsheet as XML.
 This data can then be further manipulated in any text editor to allow you to provide any tweaks necessary to get it into your desired output format.

 How it works